Calathea crocata boasts both beautiful, decorative foliage and stunning orange flowers.

 Common diseases and pests

 Calathea crocata may also be susceptible to spider mites (Tetranychidae), which usually become a problem in the winter.
-Spider mites are fairly easy to identify by the fine, white webs around the leaves.
-Combat spider mites by thoroughly rinsing the plant using a hose or shower.
+Spider mites are fairly easy to identify by the fine, white webbing they leave around the leaves.
+Combat spider mites by thoroughly rinsing the plant under the shower or using a hose.
 It is also possible to mitigate these pests by wiping the leaves with a neem-free horticultural oil or canola oil.
 Alternatively, you can also control spider mites biologically with their natural predator, the predatory mite (Gamasina).

 Is Calathea crocata poisonous?

 Calathea crocata plants are not edible, but are considered non-toxic to cats, dogs and humans.

 If you find the Eternal Flame plant too demanding, you might like Chinese evergreens (Aglaonema).
 These plants are easy to care for and make a charming addition to your indoor space.